Updated Mar 01, 2026

 Set Up Payment Processing

-To handle payments, integrate the Stripe Kit and add the Stripe Payment component to your checkout screen.
+To handle payments, integrate the Stripe Kit and add the Stripe Payment component to your checkout screen, similar to how you would build an Uber clone.
 Link your Stripe account through the component's interface and use Magic Text to dynamically display the price of the selected service.
 For instance, if a fade haircut costs $29.99, that amount will automatically appear at checkout.

 If you need to include taxes, Adalo's Custom Formula field within the component can calculate and add the tax amount.
 Keep in mind that Stripe's standard transaction fees in the U.S. are 2.9% + $0.30 per successful card charge.
 To track all transactions, set up a Transactions collection in your database with fields like Amount, Status (Pending/Completed), Stripe Charge ID, and Created Date.